kaungshankham/CP3402_A2_GroupF/deployment.md

    - Prepare to rollback if a critical issue arises post-deployment.

 ## Project Management
-- Use tools like Jira, Trello, or Asana to manage tasks and milestones.
+- Use tools like Trello to manage tasks and milestones.
 - Hold regular meetings to discuss progress and address any issues.

-Remember, do not include sensitive information such as passwords or API keys in your documentation.